ray-project/ray-llm/models/README.md

   load the model. llama.cpp is separate from Torch & Hugging Face Transformers and uses its own model format.
   The model files are still downloaded from Hugging Face Hub - specify `model_filename` to control which file in the repository will be loaded.

+Under the `generation` section, you also need to specify the `max_batch_size` and optionally `batch_wait_timeout_s` to configure static batching.

+### Continuous batching

+For continuous batching, Aviary uses Hugging Face text-generation-inference.
+This is an optional requirement that has to be installed separately.
+Because the installation involves compilation from source, we recommend using our Docker image (`anyscale/aviary:latest-tgi`).
+You can see examples of continuous batching model configurations in the `models/tgi` folder.

+The following settings can be configured under the `generation` section:
+- `max_batch_total_tokens` - the maximum number of tokens that can be processed by the model.
+For `max_batch_total_tokens=1000`, you could fit `10` queries of `total_tokens=100` or a single query of `1000` tokens.
+Setting this too high will result in out-of-memory errors while setting it too low will result in underutilization of memory.
+Overall this number should be the largest possible amount that fits the remaining memory (after the model is loaded).
+In the future, we will add automatic tuning of this parameter.
+- `max_total_tokens` - the maximum number of input+output tokens in a single request.
+- `max_waiting_tokens` - defines how many tokens can be passed before forcing the waiting queries to be put on the batch (if the size of the batch allows for it).
+Usually, you shouldn't need to change it.
+- `max_input_length` - maximum number of input tokens in a single request.
+- `max_batch_prefill_tokens` - limits the number of tokens for the prefill operation.
+- `waiting_served_ratio` - represents the ratio of waiting queries vs running queries where you want to start considering pausing the running queries to include the waiting ones into the same batch.

+### Scaling config

 Finally, the `scaling_config` section specifies what resources should be used to serve the model - this corresponds to Ray AIR [ScalingConfig](https://docs.ray.io/en/latest/ray-air/api/doc/ray.air.ScalingConfig.html#ray-air-scalingconfig).